Guidelines on fair dealing – board and senior management responsibilities for delivering fair dealing outcomes to customers (FSG-G04)

 • Ensure a training and competency programme is in place to equip all representatives with the knowledge and skills to provide appropriate advice or other services to customer.

-Outcomes 4: Customers receive clear, relevant and timely information to accurately represent the products and services offered and delivered
+In the fourth outcome, customers receive clear, relevant and timely information to accurately represent the products and services offered and delivered.

 Key points: